 - elects President, Board members and Secretary General of EANA

-- approves the budget and financial status of EANA
+- approves the budget and financial report of EANA

 - decides on membership fees